thoth-tech/documentation/docs/Splashkit/Applications/Arcade Machines/Research & Findings/Alternative Retropie.md

 `~/RetroPie/roms/arcade`

-Then, you can restart your RetroPie and there will be an icon for a category with games (e.g., arcade) on it in the center of your screen along side the RetroPie's one.
+Then, you can restart your RetroPie and there will be an icon for a category with games (e.g., arcade) on it in the centre of your screen along side the RetroPie's one.

-Press 'A' to load the area with your games and you will need select the the emulator that you loaded on the previous step to get going with your game.
+Press 'A' to load the area with your games and you will need select the emulator that you loaded on the previous step to get going with your game.

 ![image](images/arca.png)